mozilla-services/autopush-rs/tests/load/README.md

 ## Calibration

-Following the addition of new features, such as a Locust Task or Locust User, or environmental changes, such as node size or the upgrade of a major dependency like the python version image, it may be necessary to re-establish the recommended parameters of a performance test.
+Following the addition of new features, such as a Locust Task or Locust User, or environmental changes, such as node size or the upgrade of a major dependency like the python version image, it may be necessary to re-establish the recommended parameters of the performance test.

 | Parameter         | Description                                                                                                                                                                                                      |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|